Dijak

 Dijak began his professional wrestling career in 2013 under the ring name Donovan Dijak, working in several promotions on the independent circuit, most notably for Chaotic Wrestling, where he trained.
 In 2014, he signed a contract with Ring of Honor (ROH), where he won the 2015 Top Prospect Tournament.
 After leaving ROH in 2017, he signed a contract with WWE.
 He was assigned to their NXT brand under the ring name of Dominik Dijakovic.
 In September 2020, he made his main roster debut as part of the Retribution faction under the ring name T-Bar.
 Although Retribution disbanded in March 2021, he continued teaming with fellow member Mace until he was drafted to the SmackDown brand in the 2021 WWE Draft.
 In November 2022, he returned to the NXT brand as Dijak.
+During the 2024 WWE Draft, he was drafted to the Raw brand before leaving the company in June 2024.

 Early life

 Christopher James Dijak was born and raised in Lunenburg, Massachusetts.
-Dijak is of Croatian, Italian, and Hungarian ancestry.
-He was a standout three-sport athlete at Lunenburg High School, excelling specifically at football, resulting in him being recruited by many top New England area college football programs.
-Dijak was named the 2005 Sentinel & Enterprise Male Scholar Athlete of the Year, a Central Massachusetts Shriners All-Star selection, and was named a captain and selected as the team MVP during his senior season.
+He is of Croatian, Hungarian, and Italian ancestry.
+Dijak was a standout three-sport athlete at Lunenburg High School, excelling specifically at football, resulting in him being recruited by many top New England area college football programs.
+He was named the 2005 Sentinel & Enterprise Male Scholar Athlete of the Year, a Central Massachusetts Shriners All-Star selection, and was named a captain and selected as the team MVP during his senior season.
 Ultimately, Dijak accepted a scholarship to play college football for the UMass Minutemen.

 After redshirting his freshman season at UMass and struggling to adjust at the large campus, Dijak ultimately decided to transfer to Bridgewater State University, a mid-sized liberal arts college located approximately 20 miles outside Boston, Massachusetts.
 At Bridgewater State, Dijak excelled at both football and basketball, leading the football team in both tackles and sacks in his junior and senior years, and led the basketball team in rebounding his senior year.
 Dijak also earned all-league honors in both sports.
 He was also named to the NCAA Division III Football East Region All-American team in his senior season playing for the Bears.
 Dijak graduated from Bridgewater State in 2010 with a bachelor's degree in Criminal Justice.